What credit score do you need for car finance?

 1. Your credit history

-Your credit history contains information about how you manage borrowed funds.
-It comprises all loans and credit products you've ever had, as well as your payment history.
+Your credit history is crucial in assessing how you manage borrowed funds.
+It includes all the loans and credit products you've had, along with your payment history.
+This information helps lenders understand your financial behaviour and your likelihood of repaying a car loan.

 2. Income and expenses